lincent/slblog/neural_net_basics/neural-network.md

 A calculus concept called Chain Rule is used as part of the back propagation to calculate the gradient of the error function with respect to each layers inputs, weights and biases.

-To learn more about Gradient Descent and back propagation and how that works, the following resources should give you a good understanding of how it works.
+Back Propagation is complex so to learn more about it and how it works the following 3 blue 1 brown youtube video explains it [here](https://youtu.be/Ilg3gGewQ5U?si=dmYToojzrnuk_rpt).

-* resource 1
-* resource 2
-* resource 3

-### Learning